For General Information: (740) 374-1400

 , , ,

-Angiotensin-converting enzyme (ACE) inhibitors are medicines that help relax the veins and arteries to lower blood pressure.
-ACE inhibitors prevent an enzyme in the body from making angiotensin 2, a substance that narrows blood vessels.
-This narrowing can cause high blood pressure and forces the heart to work harder.
+Angiotensin-converting enzyme inhibitors, also called ACE inhibitors, are medicines that lower blood pressure.
+ACE inhibitors prevent an enzyme in the body from making angiotensin 2, which makes blood vessels narrow.
+The heart has to work harder when blood vessels are narrowed.
+That can make blood pressure go up.
 Angiotensin 2 also releases hormones that raise blood pressure.

 Examples of ACE inhibitors

-Many ACE inhibitors are available.
+There are many types of ACE inhibitors.
 The best one for you depends on many things, including your overall health.
-For example, people with chronic kidney disease may benefit from having an ACE inhibitor as one of their medicines.
+For example, an ACE inhibitor may help if you have chronic kidney disease.

 Examples of ACE inhibitors include: